 In recent years, Ben and his family have faced several challenges.
 He was diagnosed with Post Traumatic Stress Disorder (PTSD), anxiety and depression as a result of his military service.
 In addition, he had a mountain bike accident and incurred multiple injuries including fracturing his neck and spine in several places.

 Ben is married to Jodie and they have three children.
-He is currently competing for selection to represent Australia in rowing and powerlifting at the Invictus Games to be held in Sydney in October this year.
+He has been selected to represent Australia in rowing and powerlifting at the Invictus Games to be held in Sydney in October this year.

 Dave Farrell MG